obarradas/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

     "tenantId": "123e4567-e89b-12d3-a456-426652340000",
     "location": "enter a valid Azure location name, for instance 'westeurope'", "naming": {
-      "solutionPrefix": "asdk",  // 'asdk' is the default prefix used "solutionName": "test" // leave as 'test' or change to some other name },
+      "solutionPrefix": "vki",  // 'asdk' is the default prefix used "solutionName": "saas" // leave as 'test' or change to some other name },
     "azureb2c": {
       "location": "Europe", // enter a valid Azure B2C region here.
 This is not the same as 'location' above.